squelettee/squelettee/README.md

 Hi there, I'm @squelettee. 💀

-I have a keen interest in blockchain development
+I have a keen interest in blockchain development.

 0 talent, 100% effort. 🦴

 <!---